dankamongmen/notcurses/README.md

 Like NCURSES, notcurses will watch for escape sequences, check them against the terminfo database, and return them as special keys.
 Unlike NCURSES, the fundamental unit of input is the UTF8-encoded Unicode codepoint.
+Note, however, that only one codepoint is returned at a time (as opposed to an entire EGC).

 ```c
 // All input is currently taken from stdin, though this will likely change.
 We